 All of these tips are great, but only if you have refined your messaging to ensure it draws in your soul-aligned clients and inspires them to work with you.

-That’s why I’ve created a copywriting course (that’s the words you use) for spiritual entrepreneurs / woopreneurs to help you with this specifically.
+That’s why I’ve created a copywriting and marketing course (that’s the words you use) for spiritual entrepreneurs / woopreneurs to help you with this specifically.

 I’d love your feedback.
 If you have used any of the above tips and seen a difference in your reach and sales or you have a totally new tip, comment below.